-Numerous banks and other financial institutions now provide education loans for students who want to study abroad.
+Numerous banks and other financial institutions now provide foreign education loans for students who want to study abroad.
 These lenders have different education loan schemes on offer, but choosing the one that is right for you is not an easy task.
 And that is where GyanDhan helps.
-We match you with that lender, which best suits your profile and needs, and then help secure the loan approval in the most seamless and hassle-free manner.
+We match you with that lender, which is the best foreign education loan in India that suits your profile and needs perfectly, and then help secure the loan approval in the most seamless and hassle-free manner.

 What is the Maximum Loan Limit For Education Loans to Study Abroad?

 In secured education loans, students can apply for student loans of up to INR 1.5 cr.
-In unsecured loans, students can apply for study loans of up to INR 45 Lakhs.
+In foreign education loans without collateral, students can apply for study loans of up to INR 45 Lakhs.
 This loan limit can increase or decrease depending on the applicant’s and co-applicant’s profile, country, course, etc.